Ajay-kumar-verma/HOOKS-AND-API/hooksandapi/README.md

 # useCallback
 - The React useMemo Hook returns a memoized function .
 - It retunr memorised function

+# useTransition
+- it make ispending true till transition is executed
+- when execution done it make ispending is false
+- it increase rendereing
+- use only when needed